Porsche 914-6 GT: History

 The 914/6 GT was a race configured version of the 914/6.
 The factory offered the GT option, which was distinguishable by its box-like steel fender flares.
 It quickly became known as the 914/6 GT and was raced employing different engine configurations.
 This included the 'T' specification, which was a basic 911 engine.
 Another popular configuration was to use a converted Carrera 6 engine.

-In 1970, Porsche entered a 914/6 with the factory's GT option in the grueling 24 Hours of Le Mans race.
+In 1970, a 914/6 with the factory's GT option was entered in the grueling 1970 24 Hours of Le Mans race.
 The car, identified as #40, was driven by Claude Ballot-Léna and Guy Chasseuil.
-It finished sixth overall, preceded only by prototype racecars like the V12 Ferrari 512S and Flat-12 Porsche 917K.
-In addition, the #40 won its class ahead of several Porsche 911S entries.
+It finished sixth over all, preceded only by prototype-like racecars like the V12 Ferrari 512S and Flat-12 Porsche 917K.
+In addition, the #40 Sonauto, a non factory entry, won not only its class (GT 2.0) but also the class above (GT 2.5) beating all the Porsche 911S including all the factory 911 entries.

 914/6s also competed in some of the most important race competitions of its era, e.g. Targa Florio with Brian Redman, Monte Carlo Rally and Daytona International Speedway.
 Walt Maas successfully campaigned a 914/6 "GT" in the IMSA race series.

-The Porsche 914/6 was introduced in September 1969 and was a collaborative effort between Porsche and Volkswagen.
+The basic Porsche 914/6 was introduced in September 1969 and was a collaborative effort between Porsche and Volkswagen.
 Short lived, only 3360 examples were produced between 1970 and 1972.
 Sitting very low, the 914/6's suspension is a combination of a 911-type torsion bar front suspension with a rear coil spring suspension.
 It also features Porsche disc brakes.
 The headlights hide in the hood and pop-up when needed.
 Its targa top can be stored in the rear trunk.
 The 914/6 received the ram-tuned Weber carbureted 2.0-litre flat six 110 hp Porsche engine that had been previously used with the basic 1969 911T.
 Weighing just under 2100 lb, the 914/6 proved to be considerably faster.
 A five-speed manual gearbox was standard equipment on all models.

 In 2020, a 914/6 GT was sold for $995,000 at the Gooding & Company auction in Scottsdale, Arizona, the most valuable 914 ever sold.